arkigit1/blockchainfrontend/README.md

 Demonstration Steps:

 Steps
 1. Register	Patient:	Fill out all personal data fields and click "Register Patient."
-A Transaction Hash will appear, confirming the patient record was written to the smart contract.
+A Transaction Hash will appear, confirming the patient record was written to the smart contract. streamlit is a litte sensitive, so make sure u actually fill out all sections properly
 2. Grant Access: Enter a Provider Address (any metamask wallet will do) and select sections.
 Click "Grant Access."
 A separate transaction Hash will appear for each section, writing the permission to the blockchain.
 3. Check Provider's access:	Switch roles.
 Enter the Patient's Address (the sender address) and the Provider's Address (hwichever wallet you just gave permissions to).
 Click "Check Access."
 A table will display the granted sections with a Yes status and the expiration time (set to 1 hour).